 The aims of the course are to:

-- Introduce power electronics and some of its main applications (power conversion in renewable energy, electric vehicles, smart grids)
+- Introduce power electronics and some of its main applications (power conversion in renewable energy, electric vehicles, power supply unit (PSU))

 - Introduce typical topologies for AC-DC, DC-DC and DC-AC power conversion